-If you’re a founder of a digital product-led startup, you’ll want to attract investors to support your growth.
+If you’re a founder of a tech startup, you’ll want to attract investors to support your growth.
 However, the one thing founders should know is that investors actually don’t focus on the product itself.
 Sure, you can have a well developed product, but your investors want to know that your product can make money and live sustainably within a changing market.

 As an investor, founder and advisor to digital product-led startups, I’ve seen my fair share of brilliant ideas and exciting ventures.
-But before writing a check, there are a few key things I, along with other investors, look for during the product development stage in order to guarantee a positive business outcome:
+But before writing a check, there are a few key things I, along with other investors, look for during the product development stage in order to guarantee a positive business outcome.

 1. Does your product solve a real problem in the market?